 - sale of building plots and sale of immovable property not including sale prior to the completion of construction and the first sale following completion provided it takes place within two years after completion

 - sale of land parcels

-- the leasing or letting of immovable property (option to tax is available for taxable persons).
+- the leasing or letting of immovable property, except for the provision of commercial accommodation (option to tax is available for taxable persons).

-A reduced rate of 18 percent is applicable to dairy and bakery products and hotel services.
-Since 20 July 2012, it also applies to the admission to short-term open-air events.
+A reduced rate of 18 percent is applicable to dairy and bakery products and hotel services and admission to short-term open-air events.

-There is a reduced rate of 5 percent for the sale of most medicines, medical instruments, books, newspapers, and magazines.
+There is a reduced rate of 5 percent for the sale of most medicines, medical instruments, certain medical aids with 90 and 98 percent social security subsidies applying, books, newspapers, and magazines.
 Books and music notes on non-paper based but on a different type of device are subject to the reduced 5 percent rate unless electronic services are required to enlist them.
 Central ('distance') heating is also subject to the reduced 5 percent rate.
-Live performances among certain conditions are also subject to the reduced 5 percent rate (in restaurants, in the course of family events, in the course of other events where no admission fee is payable for the performance itself, etc.), as of 12 April 2011.
+Live performances among certain conditions are also subject to the reduced 5 percent rate (in restaurants, in the course of family events, in the course of other events where no admission fee is payable for the performance itself, etc).

 Note: it is not possible to recover VAT incurred in making exempt supplies.

 - Green tax (environmental fee on certain products)

 - Public health tax on products